View on GitHub

 Distributed time-series data, updated nightly

 1. A long-term data assimilation system that uses hydrological analysis tools (i.e., models) and leverages the ORMGP’s database.
-What amounts to data assimilation system (DAS) utilized modelling technology to provide real-time interpolation of the hydrological system, data we have access to.
+What amounts to a data assimilation system (DAS), modelling technology is utilized to provide a real-time state of the hydrological system with the ORMGP jurisdiction, supported by the data we manage.
 The computational structure of the DAS is specifically tailored to run as fast as possible, such that thousands of model “projections” made continuously on ORMGP servers.
-The results from this analysis will likely be offered as monthly ranges in long term seasonal water balance estimates.
+The results from these analyses are offered as monthly ranges in long term seasonal water balance estimates.

-2. Other tools are intended for predictive use, but are restricted to short-term (less than 30 days) projections.
-The design of these models is more physically rigorous but will always be dependent on other models (existing groundwater models or the DAS described here) to prescribe the antecedent conditions.
+4. Other tools are intended for predictive use, but are restricted to short-term (say, less than 30 days) projections.
+The design of these models is more physically rigorous but will always be dependent on other models (e.g., existing groundwater models, the ORMGP DAS) to prescribe the antecedent conditions.
 While computational time for this model is orders of magnitudes greater than that of the DAS, it continuous to share the philosophy of designed whereby computation efficiency is paramount.

 Combined, these two tools will provide all water groundwater resources needs for the ORMGP partners in order to:

-2. capture long-term hydrological water budget estimates with an emphasis on its certainty
+2. capture long-term hydrological water budget estimates with an emphasis on its certainty; and,

 Existing numerical model files, output and sharing